montilab/Xposome/docs/api-calls.md

   </tr>
   <tr>
     <td>500 Internal Server Error</td>
     <td>There was an unexpected error on our server.
-If you see this error, please help us notify the issue on our <a href="https://github.com/montilab/Xposome/">GitHub page</a></td>
+If you see this error, please notify us about the issue on our <a target="blank" href="https://github.com/montilab/Xposome/">GitHub page</a></td>
   </tr>
 </table>